 In 1985 during the Reagan administration, the United States Geological Survey published the results of fieldwork surveying the natural hydrocarbon resources in northeastern Mexico.
-The survey concluded that "giant" natural gas, coal and potentially oil deposits were present primarily in the Burgos and Sabinas basins in Coahuila, Nuevo León and Tamaulipas.
+The survey concluded that "giant" natural gas, coal and oil deposits were present in the Burgos and Sabinas basins in Coahuila, Nuevo León and Tamaulipas.

 Odebrecht, Lozoya and Cabeza de Vaca

 Mexico’s 2014 constitutional reform ended the state-owned Petroleos Mexicanos (PEMEX) monopoly on their national energy industry and was purchased through bribery of presidents, presidential candidates and legislators, along with encouragement from the U.S. State Department under former Secretary Hillary Clinton.
 Bribes were paid to officials all over Latin America through a sophisticated network of shell companies and offshore accounts which were revealed in what became the Odebrecht bribery scandal.